Hierarchical contagions in the interdependent financial network: Empirical analyses for European banking system

 \subsubsection{Ha\l{}a}

-\cite{FJ-Halaj-Kok-2013-ComputManageSci} propose an iterative algorithm to randomly generate a series of interbank networks.
+\cite{FJ-Halaj-Kok-2013-ComputManageSci} propose a sampling method and each network is generated randomly based on the probability map.
+The size of linkage between banks is obtained by averaging many generated interbank structures.
+To generate one random network satisfied bilateral exposure requirements, an iterative algorithm is applied.
 At the initial network, assume that the possibility of all links is the same that all entries in the matrix $C^0$ are equal to zero, and the unmatched interbank assets and liabilities are initiated as $a^0=a $ and $l^0=l$.
 When iterating to the $k+1$ step, a pair of banks $(i,j)$ are randomly selected.
 Next, extract the random number $f$ from the unit interval to re-scale the matrix to update the weight $C^{k+1}_{ij}$ as follows:

 and the unmatched assets and liabilities are:

 The iteration is repeated until no more interbank assets are left to be assigned.